ICYMI: Digible recently launched our newest service offering - websites! Learn More >

 After all errors and alerts are addressed we will circle back around and perform a manual resolution test on all the pages of your website.
 At Digible, we sometimes call this a “Blowup Test”.

 To test this scenario, we will blow up the website to see if the formatting or page layout messes up at various zoom levels.
-Formatting issues which result in image overlap, the columns or text overlapping, or navigation links disappearing are some of the errors we are looking for in this test.
+Formatting issues that result in image overlap, columns or text overlapping, or navigation links disappearing are some of the errors we are looking for in this test.
 If we zoom in and nothing breaks then everything is fine.
 If not, we will send a report of the issues we encountered so that a website developer can take a look.

 Manual Keyboard Navigation Test